 - Seasonings: you need a simple blend of salt, dried parsley, dried thyme, paprika, and black pepper to give this soup tons of flavor.

 - Beef Broth: I use low sodium beef broth.
-If you use regular beef broth you may want to lessen the amount of salt you add yourself.
+If you use regular beef broth, you may want to lessen the amount of salt you add yourself.

 - Additional Vegetables: I like to use a blend of potatoes, canned and diced tomatoes, fresh or frozen green beans, and frozen corn.
+You could also add diced bell peppers, mushrooms, canned or fresh green beans, or you could toss in a bag of frozen mixed vegetables!

 - Tomato Sauce: thickens the broth and adds even more flavor.